dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 The [`{:trigger}`](../DafnyRef/DafnyRef#sec-trigger) annotation tells it to only instantiate the formula in the postcondition when the solver sees two existing formulas, `x * z` and `y * z`.
 That is, if it sees two multiplications in which the right-hand sides are the same.

+Adding an explicit annotation is generally a last resort, however, because Dafny attempts to infer what triggers would be useful and typically comes up with an effective set.
+The need for manually-specified triggers often suggests that code could be refactored into a larger number of small, separate definitions, for which Dafny will then infer exactly the triggers you need.

 ## Smaller, more isolated definitions

 As a general rule, designing a program from the start so that it can be broken into small pieces with clearly-defined interfaces is helpful for human understanding, flexibility, maintenance, and ease of verification.
 More specific instances of this include the following.